Lachiecodes/Securing-and-Hardening-Linux/README.md

 - Give users limited administrative access.
 - Do not use the root account on a regular basis and do not allow direct root login.
 - Set limits using the ulimit command to avoid DoS attacks, such as launching a fork bomb.
-- Implement File Monitoring (Host IDS - AIDE).
+- Implement File Monitoring (Host-based IDS - Tripwire).
 - Scan for Rootkits, Viruses and Malware (Rootkit Hunter, chkrootkit, ClamAV).
 - Use Disk Encryption to protect your data.
 Don’t forget to encrypt your backups as well.
 - Secure every Network Service especially SSHd.